mymadhavyadav07/The-Vision/README.md

   # The Vision
-Use it if you are lazy :)
+Use it if you are really lazy :)

 # Idea
 The idea behind Vision is simple.
 You can simply create a telegram bot and use it for OSINT and information gathering purposes.